petergardfjall/dotfiles/README.md

 # Installation instructions

 1. Install git
-2. Run the following in a terminal `cd ~ && git clone https://github.com/petergardfjall/dotfiles.git`
+2. Run the following in a terminal `cd ~ && git clone --recursive https://github.com/petergardfjall/dotfiles.git`

 You now have the dotfiles directory/git repository in your home folder.